MicrosoftDocs/terminal/TerminalDocs/customize-settings/profile-appearance.md

 ### Icons

-Terminal displays icons for each profile which Terminal generates for any built-in shells, for example: PowerShell Core, PowerShell, and any installed Linux/WSL distributions.
+Windows Terminal displays icons for each profile which the terminal generates for any built-in shells, for example: PowerShell Core, PowerShell, and any installed Linux/WSL distributions.
 Each profile refers to a stock icon via the ms-appx URI Scheme.
 You can refer to you own custom icons by entering a path in your [settings.json file](../get-started.md#settings-json-file):

 ```json
     "icon" : "C:\\Users\\richturn\\OneDrive\\WindowsTerminal\\icon-ubuntu-32.png",